 - We give clients our personal cell numbers and offer a FREE consultation

 Contact us today to schedule your FREE consultation.
-Call us at (303) 732-5048 or use our online contact form.
+Call us now or use our online contact form.

 What Representation from a Physician Means for You

-One of our Denver personal injury attorneys, Eric Steiner M.D., is an experienced physician who spent 20+ years working actively in the medical field.
+One of our Denver injury lawyers, Eric Steiner M.D., is an experienced physician who spent 20+ years working actively in the medical field.
 Our legal team understands the medical world, the procedures, complex medical records, physicians, and the terminology associated with the medical field.